 Category: News, Software

-Late Wednesday, Apple released its Mac OS X 10.7.4 update.
-The update, a 693 megabyte download, offers the following fixes and changes:
+On Wednesday, Microsoft released its Microsoft Office 2011 14.2.4 update.
+The update, a 116 megabyte download, adds the following fixes and features:

-If you’ve tried the new operating system and have any feedback to offer, please let us know in the comments.
+If you’ve tried the update and have anything to report back, let us know.